SaintpatrickII/pinterest_pipeline/README.md

 <img width="568" alt="Screenshot 2023-03-09 at 15 16 40" src="https://user-images.githubusercontent.com/92804317/224078064-f5941bbe-6290-4858-b23f-6dcc6f034e5b.png">

-- the producer is setup, here we connect to our localhost, in the producer the bootstrap server is 9092 as specified within  server.properties, alongside this we need a value serializer, this converts the incoming data (here a dictionary) str representaion, originally i had encoded into a bytes array however when decoding this leads to alot of escaped unicode characters which are (awful) to deal with.
+- The producer is setup, here we connect to our localhost, in the producer the bootstrap server is 9092 as specified within  server.properties, alongside this we need a value serializer, here we use json.dumps() this converts the incoming data (here a dictionary) into str representaion, we cannot use json.dump as this requireda target file endpoint for the data. originally I had encoded into a bytes array however when decoding this leads to alot of escaped unicode characters which are (awful) to deal with.

-- the producer we created acts like a basic python class where we call the .send method taking in ('topic', datapoint) as args, so in this code for every POST request made it will be sent to both the batch & streaming topics
+- The producer we created acts like a basic python class where we call the .send method taking in ('topic', datapoint) as args, so in this code for every POST request made it will be sent to both the batch & streaming topics

 <img width="568" alt="Screenshot 2023-03-09 at 15 51 42" src="https://user-images.githubusercontent.com/92804317/224078743-f0db661e-ba4b-49e7-9adb-4f18f70d3e17.png">